Jacob Weeks leads Mainland over Pleasantville in boys soccer

 “But from there, we were able to get into our offense and control the game and put a couple home. … I was happy with the team’s performance because we took the defensive end seriously.”

 Weidman coached the Mainland girls soccer team prior to taking over the boys team last fall.
-So, he never coached Weeks.
+So he had never coached Weeks.

 But Weidman is enjoying it.